chirag99969/awsredteaming/index.rst

 ++++++++++++++++++++++++++++++++

 - Now that the tools are setup we will use Cloudgoat to setup vulnerable infrastructure in AWS.
-This will create a scenario with a misconfigured reverse-proxy server in EC2.
+This will create our scenario

 -  Run the attack scenario